-2.2.2 | T-regulatory and B-regulatory cells
+T regulatory and B regulatory cells

-Immune regulation is an important function of the immune system to tolerate self-tissues and non-self-environmental allergens.
-Tregulatory (Treg) cell subsets have distinct phenotypes and include constitutive and inducible subsets of CD4+CD25+ Forkhead box P3 (FOXP3)+ Treg cells and type 1 Treg cells (Tr1).
-As a second major player in immune regulation, IL-10-producing B-regulatory (Breg) cells have also been demonstrated to suppress allergen-specific responses and promote IgG4 isotype antibodies.49 Allergen tolerance in high-dose-exposed individuals such as beekeepers and cat owners, the AIT response, and protective effects of farm exposure make up one of the most representative areas where Treg and Breg cells
+Immune regulation is an important function of the immune system to tolerate self-tissues and non-self environmental allergens.
+T-regulatory (Treg) cell subsets have distinct phenotypes and include constitutive and inducible subsets of CD4+CD25+ Forkhead box P3 (FOXP3)+ Treg cells and type 1 Treg cells (Tr1).
+As a second major player in immune regulation, IL-10producing B regulatory (Breg) cells have also been demonstrated to suppress allergen-specific responses and promote IgG4 isotype antibodies.49 Allergen tolerance in high dose exposed individuals such as beekeepers and cat owners, AIT response and protective effect of farm exposure make up one of the most representative areas that Treg and Breg cells display their major roles.
+49-51 IL-10, IL-35, TGF-beta and histamine receptor 2 are the major suppressor cytokines for their immune regulatory functions within multiple complex mechanisms.
+42,50,52 Different subsets have been defined in different disease conditions and research should further identify their regulation and in vivo relevance.53T and B regulatory cells suppress many functions of type 2 inflammation including type 2 innate lymphoid cells.54 Extensive research is ongoing in the area.
+To date there are no biologicals that induce T and B reg responses in patients, however various modes of AIT represent major stimulators of these cells in an allergen-specific manner in vivo.